 Students will not be flagged or have their exam paused for being partially out of view if Scratch Paper Allowed, Notes Allowed, or Open Book Allowed is toggled on.
 Students that are completely out of view will be flagged.
 For customers that utilize our Live Proctoring level of service, proctors will not perform Live Pop-Ins on students that are partially out of view if the Scratch Paper Allowed, Notes Allowed, or Open Book Allowed toggles are on.

 - Restroom Breaks Allowed - Permits exam takers to leave the webcam view for a short period of time.
-The exam taker’s session will be flagged if they choose to utilize this.
 We encourage you to add additional instructions around the duration or frequency exam takers can use the restroom so that our proctors can provide specific instructions to exam takers if you’d like to limit those breaks.
 When Restroom Breaks Allowed is active, students can leave the testing area for up to five minutes without their exam being paused or flagged.

 - Handheld Calculator - Indicates students can use a handheld calculator but not the calculator on their cell phone.